cherattk/Composite.js/README.md

 ### What It Is
 Composite.js is a javascript Class for Component-Based FrontEnd Developement.

-Its implmentation is mainly based on **Mediator** design pattern.
+Its implementation is based on **Mediator** design pattern.

 #### Required
  - jQuery